Tien Chiu

 And, of course, I bought the strawberries at the farmer’s market, after systematically tasting every stall’s strawberry offerings, to get the most intensely flavored fruit.
 So this stuff is pure heaven.

-Of course, Mike and I don’t really eat jam (we avoid sugar and grains), so most of it is destined as gifts to friends and relatives.
+Of course, B. and I don’t really eat jam (we avoid sugar and grains), so most of it is destined as gifts to friends and relatives.
 However, I’m saving at least 2-3 jars for its other (primary) culinary use, my strawberry-and-balsamic-vinegar truffles at Thanksgiving time.
 The jam makes the flavor positively divine.

 Very little else (well, relatively speaking) has gotten done on the project front this week – the customer for my primary project (at work) is visiting today, and since I am doing all the arrangements, I have been running around like a maniac trying to get everything ready for their visit.
 But I hope to get more done on Friday, and over the weekend.